sansidsac/sansidsac/README.md

 <h1 align="center">Ohaayo 👋, I am K S SREEKUMAR</h1>
-<h3 align="center">An ambitious software developer with experience in the MERN stack, currently pursuing my studies in college.</h3>
+<h3 align="center">An ambitious software developer with experience in AI-first Full-stack development, currently pursuing my final year studies in college.</h3>

-- 🔭 I’m currently working on **MERN stack projects and UI/UX designs**
+- 🔭 I’m currently working on **Full stack AI-based projects **

-- 👯 I’m looking to collaborate on **projects involving Machine learning that can be integrated with my works**
+- 👯 I’m looking to collaborate on **projects involving Agentic AI and Machine Learning that can be integrated with my work**

 - 📫 How to reach me **kssreekumar04@gmail.com**